ChristianPayne/ennesults-rs/README.md

 ```

 ## Running the app
-From the root directory, use npm to start the front and back end code; `npm run tauri dev`
+From the root directory, use npm to start the front and backend code; `npm run tauri dev`